CAYUGA WATERFRONT TRAIL:

 Cayuga Waterfront Trail:

-Continuing south along the inlet you'll travel past the Crew Crow Overlook and Ithaca College and Cornell University boathouses and a dock along Old Cayuga Inlet.
-A wide sidewalk takes you out to W Buffalo St where you head right across an iron pedestrian bridge.
+Continuing South along Cayuga Inlet you'll travel past the Collyer Boathouse and travel alongside Six Mile Creek to W Buffalo St, where you head right, West, across an iron pedestrian bridge.
 Cross-light over Taughannock Blvd and you pass by the old brick Lehigh Valley RR Depot on your right along with an old locomotive and rail cars before coming to an intersection on your right at 2.9 miles.
 Here you'll find a Map Board.

 Note; Right is the trailhead for the Inlet Island Trail.
-This stone-dust trail travels out to the Cayuga Inlet and heads north traveling underneath Taughannock Blvd and past a dock to Lookout Point at 0.4 miles.
+This stone-dust trail travels North, along the Cayuga Inlet, traveling underneath Taughannock Blvd and past a dock to Lookout Point, where Six Mile Creek & Cayuga Inlet split after 0.4 miles.

-Continuing left along the Cayuga Waterfront Trail the trail travels north alongside the Cayuga Inlet passing by the Park Road parking lot [Southwest End] before coming to an intersection.
+Continuing left, North, the Cayuga Waterfront Trail travels alongside Cayuga Inlet, passing by the Park Road parking lot before coming to an intersection.
 Here the trail splits to form a Loop around Cass Park.

-Note; The trail to your left is part of the Cass Park Loop.
-This is where you'll loop back to.
+Note; The trail to your left is part of the Cass Park Loop; Western Side.
+This is where you'll Loop back to.

 Note; Since I last rode this trail, it has been paved (was grass) so not sure if my directions or mileage has changed.

-Note; Right the trail leads to picnic pavilions.
+Note; Right the trail leads to picnic pavilions and back to Intersection 2.

-Continue straight along the shoreline (a causeway divides the Cayuga Inlet from Fall Creek on the other side), past more picnic table to Intersection 3.
-Head straight to a dead end where boats can enter the inlet from the marina.
-Return to the intersection and continue left, traveling around the marina, past Intersection 4 (which leads back to Intersection 2) and back to Intersection 1.
-Follow the trail back to Cass Park Access Rd for a 1.6 mile Loop?
+Continue straight along the Treman State Marine Park Loop; Eastern Side shoreline (a causeway divides the Cayuga Inlet from Fall Creek on the other side), past more picnic table to Intersection 4.
+Continue straight to a circle and dead end, where boats enter the inlet from the marina.
+Return to the Intersection 4 and continue left, West, traveling around the marina, past Intersection 5 (which leads back to the picnic pavilions).
+Turn South, along the marina, back to Intersection 1.
+Follow the trail back to the *Allan Treman Park & Cass Park Access Roads after a 1.6 mile Loop.

-The paved trail passes by the Cass Park Access Road parking lot and sports fields before crossing Cass Park Ave.
-You pass by the Cass Park Rink & Pool before coming to Taughannock Blvd.
+Option 2: [Continuing Mileage] Cross *Cass Park Access Road and continue left, South, along the Cass Park Loop; Eastern Side past the Cass Park Access Road parking lot, sports fields, Cass Park Rink & Pool before coming to Taughannock Blvd.
 Here you'll find a Map Board.
 A cross-walk takes you over and around more sports fields.
 Pass by the Ithaca Children's Garden before coming to an intersection at 5 miles.
 Left a spur leads to the Children's Garden parking lot.

-Note; Right a spur leads to the Black Diamond Trail which follows a stone-dust rail trail north along the old Lehigh Valley Railroad route whose Black Diamond Express once ran from Buffalo to New York City.
-This trail travels 8.4 miles currently ending at TAUGHANNOCK FALLS SP near Trumansburg.
+Note; Right, West, a spur leads to the Black Diamond Trail which follows a stone-dust rail trail North along the old Lehigh Valley Railroad route whose Black Diamond Express once ran from Buffalo to New York City.
+This trail travels 8.4 miles, currently ending at TAUGHANNOCK FALLS SP near Trumansburg.
 Taughannock Falls plunges 215 feet past rocky cliffs that tower nearly 400 feet above a gorge.
 I haven't checked out this trail yet.

-Hang a right at the next intersection and you'll return to the Cayuga Waterfront Trail and end of the Cass Park Loop after 5.3 miles.
+Continue South to the next intersection and you'll return to the Cayuga Waterfront Trail, completing the Cass Park Loop and the Cayuga Waterfront Trail after 5.3 miles

 HH